Last Updated: June 5, 2026

 Throughout my years of conducting workshops, I have always emphasized the significance of the Organizer and Global.MPT feature in Microsoft Project.
 If I had only one hour to teach one of the most crucial aspects of this software, it would certainly be this.
 Understanding how this feature works can potentially save you hundreds of hours.

-Once at Siemens, I worked with people with an elaborate reporting system built on Microsoft Project that scheduled the vast jobs on the factory floor.
+Once at Siemens, I worked with people using an elaborate reporting system built on Microsoft Project that scheduled the vast number of jobs and projects on the factory floor.
 They were upgrading to a new version and asked me how long I thought it would take to migrate their custom reporting system, primarily contained in the Global.MPT file.
 I told them 10 minutes.
-Another person had given them an estimate of five days the previous week.
+The previous week, another person had given them an estimated five days.
 As a consultant, I tend to exaggerate a little.
-It took about 15 minutes to migrate.
+It took about 15 minutes to migrate all of their customization using the Organizer.

 Microsoft Project or Best Practice